bwada10/Data-Analyst-Portfolio-Projects/README.md

-# SQL-Portfolio-Projects
+# Data Analyst-Portfolio-Projects
-## List of my SQL Projects to showcase my skill and knowledge with the database programming language.
+## List of my Data Analyst Projects to showcase my skill and knowledge with database programming languages.
 ## My Tableau Public profile and projects: https://public.tableau.com/app/profile/brian.wada
 ### COVID Portfolio Project showcases the analysis of covid data and interpreting the data into understandable/useful metrics.
 ### Data Cleaning Project showcases my knowledge of cleaning and tranforming large datasets into useable data for future analysis.